What Others are Saying About Us

 My Hon.
 Friend is absolutely right about the pipeline issue.
 It is vital that we encourage businesses and organisations to develop talented individuals.
 If an organisation is viewed as a pyramid, there are good numbers of men and women at the base of the pyramid, but higher up the number of women falls away, and mentoring schemes are an excellent way to address that.
 The Women’s Business Council is also looking at this issue, and the Government’s initiative “Think, Act, Report” encourages companies to put in place schemes to ensure that they develop the talent within their organisations and address the pipeline issue.

-Financial Times: Women and the Workplace, October 18th, 2012 "Partnerships learn to expect the unexpected," which featured interviews with two of our Executive Programme mentoring pairs: Sir Stuart Rose, Chairman, Ocado plc and Dr. Emma FitzGerald, Vice President, Global Retail Network, Shell International Ltd, and Kevin Sneader, Managing Partner, UK & Ireland, McKinsey and Co., and Sarah Breeden, Senior Advisor, Financial Stability, Bank of England.
+Financial Times: Women and the Workplace, October 18th, 2012 "Partnerships learn to expect the unexpected," which featured interviews with two of our Executive Programme mentoring pairs: Sir Stuart Rose, Chair, Ocado plc and Dr. Emma FitzGerald, Vice President, Global Retail Network, Shell International Ltd, and Kevin Sneader, Managing Partner, UK & Ireland, McKinsey and Co., and Sarah Breeden, Senior Advisor, Financial Stability, Bank of England.